FvD/conceptr/README.md

 Concept hierarchies are common in many knowledge areas and applications of statistics.
 They can be deceptively simple, as they are easy to intuit, but can offer annoying problems while working with them as data set.

-This package was made with a a specific concept hierarchy in mind, one that is often found in biological data, in competency data (Human Resource Management) and inventories.
-A typical example would be as follows:
+This package was made with a specific concept hierarchy in mind where the hierarchy is represented by a table with id, concept-name and parent-id.
+This structure that is often found in biological data, in competency data (Human Resource Management) and business-inventories.

+A typical example could be as follows:

     Level1:      A           B           C          D
                  |           |           |